 Full-time work.
+You can only count those weeks you work full time as a week of work.
 Whether you work full time during any week depends on what is usual for your type of work in your area.
 For example, you are a self-employed dentist and maintain office hours 4 days a week.
-You are considered to perform services full time if maintaining office hours 4 days a week is usual for other self-employed dentists in the area.
+You are considered to perform services full time if maintaining office hours 4 days a week is not unusual for other self-employed dentists in the area.